It is still common to come across a lot of clients who haven’t made Wills for a number of reasons.

 What prompts you to make a will

-My view is that there are certain life events that should act as a spur for making a Will.
+There are certain life events that should act as a spur for making a Will.
 The first of these is, of course, the purchase of a property where there needs to be consideration of the continued occupation of a co-owner or even how a mortgage would be repaid on death – all of which are part of the Will and estate planning process.

 Marriage/Civil partnership or simply being in a relationship is another trigger point.
 Children are the next big milestone followed by, if you are lucky, retirement!
 Unfortunately, divorce is on the increase, which can then further introduce the topic of second marriages and families: How do you provide for the new spouse but at the same time protect your assets for your ultimate beneficiaries such as your children?
 Receiving an inheritance could be another trigger for making or updating your Will.
 You can see why Wills are important and need to be continually updated throughout your life and not just at a moment of crisis.